One College Virtual Art Student Exhibition

 Over one year ago, Portland Community College moved to remote operations to help stop the spread of the coronavirus.
 Since then, students, faculty, and staff have been doing heroic work from home, and art students have continued their education remotely, making work in the midst of personal, local, national, global crises and revolutions.
 This has become a year of raising voices and making art – in spite of, and in response to the challenges of being alive in this time.
 To honor the art that PCC art students have created during this pivotal year, our first ever college-wide virtual art student exhibition invites student artists to “unmute” themselves and share their art work with the world.

-Join us for an awards presentation and a conversation with the juror via Zoom on Friday, June 4, 2021 at noon.
+Join us for a Zoom awards ceremony with the juror Patricia Vázquez Gómez on Friday, June 4, 2021, 12 noon.

 Patricia Vázquez Gómez works and lives between the ancient Tenochtitlán and the unceded and occupied lands of the Chinook, Clackamas, Multnomah and other Indigenous peoples.
 Her art practice investigates the social functions of art, the intersections between aesthetics, ethics and politics and the expansion of community based art practices.
 She uses a variety of media to carry out her research: painting, printmaking, video, exhibitions, music and socially engaged art projects.
 The purpose and methodologies of her work are deeply informed by her experiences working in the immigrant rights and other social justice movements.
-Patricia’s work can be explored at http://cargocollective.com/patriciavg
+Explore Patricia’s work on her website.